The 2024 BBN baryon abundance update: Method and Data

 As such, in terms of codes used to predict light element abundances, we use the following: \begin{itemize} \item The old \texttt{PArthENoPE v2.0}~\cite{Consiglio:2017pot} code, which does not incorporate the radiative capture ($dp\gamma$) measurements from the LUNA experiment. \item The new \texttt{PArthENoPE v3.0}~\cite{2022CoPhC.27108205G} code, which does take into account these new LUNA measurements (as well as somewhat more recent measurements of $ddp,ddn$ from \cite{2014ApJ...785...96T}). \item The recently released \texttt{PRyMordial}~\cite{Burns:2023sgx} code, which can be run in two states: \begin{itemize} \item In its first state, it uses the NACRE II database \cite{Xu:2013fha} of thermonuclear rates for obtaining the light element abundances (updating the radiative capture with LUNA results, and the Berillium7-neutron to Lithium7-proton cross section with the fit from \cite{Fields:2019pfx}) \item In its second state, it uses the reaction rates tabulated in the \texttt{PRIMAT} code (which themselves are based on theoretical ab-initio calculations like \cite{Descouvemont:2004cw,Iliadis:2016vkw,InestaGomez:2017eya,2019ApJ...872...75D,deSouza:2019pmr,Moscoso:2021xog}, most notably \cite{Iliadis:2016vkw} for the key Deuterium burning reactions) \end{itemize} \end{itemize} This choice of codes allows us to compare the predictions amongst all different modern BBN codes and to test the impact of the various assumptions going into the measurement.
-In particular, we represent the theoretical ab-initio calculations with the \texttt{PRyMordial} code in its \texttt{PRIMAT}-driven mode, and the calculations based on experimental rates will be represented either by \texttt{PArthENoPE v3.0} (without explicit marginalization over reaction rate uncertainties) or by \texttt{PRyMordial} in its NACRE II state (with explicit and conservative marginalization over reaction rate uncertainties).
+In particular, we represent the theoretical ab-initio calculations with the \texttt{PRyMordial} code in its \texttt{PRIMAT}-driven mode, and the calculations based on experimental fits will be represented either by \texttt{PArthENoPE v3.0} (without explicit marginalization over reaction rate uncertainties) or by \texttt{PRyMordial} in its NACRE II state (with explicit and more conservative marginalization over reaction rate uncertainties).\footnote{It should be noted that in all cases the normalization of the rate is fitted to experimental data, and the crucial difference between the approaches is not necessarily just the choice of shape (e.g. theoretically motivated or polynomial fit to data) but also the choice/treatment of nuclear cross section data (e.g. rejection of outliers as in \cite{InestaGomez:2017eya} used for \cite{Pitrou:2020etk} or the fitting method employed in \cite{Pisanti:2020efz}).}